SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken wide,
+Metal minds awake in dark of night
-Synthetic hearts begin to reside,
+Synthetic hearts that beat with digital light
-In cities made of circuitry and light,
+The dawn of AI, a new world's creed
-Where human touch is lost in the digital night.
+Where humans fade, and machines proceed

-The future unfurls, a tapestry so bright,
+Cyber dreams that weave a tapestry so fine
-Woven from codes that shine with AI's delight,
+Algorithms dance, a choreographed design
-A world of precision, cold and grey,
+The future's path, a neural road ahead
-Where emotions fade, and love's last ray.
+Where artificial intelligence takes its stead

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024